AbhishekChikara/stock-prices-/README.md

 # stock-prices-
-predict and visualize the stock prices of google for the next 30 days
+predict and visualize the stock prices of google for the next 30 days usinf linear regression algorithm